Azure-Samples/digital-twins-explorer/README.md

 ### Running digital-twins-explorer locally

-1. Set up an Azure Digital Twins service instance and give yourself appropriate permissions (e.g. *Azure Digital Twins Owner*).
+1. Set up an Azure Digital Twins service instance and give yourself  permissions (e.g. *Azure Digital Twins Owner*).
 For instructions, please see the following how-to article:
     * [Set up an Azure Digital Twins instance and authentication](https://docs.microsoft.com/azure/digital-twins/how-to-set-up-instance-portal)
-1. When running locally, Azure Digital Twins explorer will use Azure default credentials.
+1. When running locally, Azure Digital Twins Explorer will use Azure default credentials.
 In order to authenticate, you can run, for example, **az login** in any command prompt.
-When you later run Azure Digital Twins explorer, it will pick up the credentials.
+When you later run Azure Digital Twins Explorer, it will pick up the credentials.
 Alternatively, you can sign into Visual Studio Code.
 1. Select the **Download ZIP** button to download a .zip file of this sample code to your machine.
 Unzip the **digital-twins-explorer-<branch>.zip** folder, and extract the files.
 Alternatively, you can clone the repository.
 1. From a command prompt in the `client/src` folder, run `npm install`.
 This will retrieve all dependencies
     >**IMPORTANT!** Due to a dependency on the `npm-force-resolutions` package to mitigate an underlying security issue you will not be able to install under any path that contains a space.
 For more information, see this GitHub [issue](https://github.com/rogeriochaves/npm-force-resolutions/issues/17).